lmn4121/Project-Portfolio/README.md

 - Many features were missing information for the same districts
 - The missingness matrix below shows uniform missingness across numerous features
   - This makes it hard to impute values based on the relationships between features
+  - Furthermore, there are not enough rows to justify dropping them
 <img src="https://github.com/lmn4121/Project-Portfolio/blob/Capstone-Project/images/msno_44.png">

 **Data Leakage**
+- From the multicollinearity problem above, it makes sense that their would be features that share the same prefix / as the target variable and are, therefore, highly correlated with the target variable
+- The table below shows the top 10 features based on correlation with total IMR
+  - Numerous other IMR and infant death features can be identified, which have near perfect correlation with the target variable
+  - This presented a data leakage problem
 <img src="https://github.com/lmn4121/Project-Portfolio/blob/Capstone-Project/images/target_correlations.png" width=50%>

 ## Data Preprocessing